moliver28/research-handbook/content/handbook/product/ux/how-we-work/figma-provisioning.md

 Once confirmed, the Figma business owner will:

-1. Lock in the final invoice amount
+1. Lock in the final invoice amount.
 1. Reach out to our Figma rep to share total seat counts for `R&D`, `Marketing`, and `Sales`.
 These will be added to line items on the invoice.
 1. Ensure the invoice is uploaded to Coupa and goes through our full Procurement process.